 Grammy nominees Scott Rockenfield & Paul Speer.

 Those discussions turned into reality when we teamed up with director Mike Boydstun for "TeleVoid."
 Creating the soundtrack for this computer animation thrill ride was the perfect thing for us to sink our teeth into.
-We worked very hard on it and were delighted when it received a Grammy nomination for Long Form Music Video in the 1998 eligibility year.
+We worked diligently on it and were delighted when it received a Grammy nomination for Long Form Music Video in the 1998 eligibility year.

 Scott and I returned to the studio in 1999 to create what became "Hells Canyon."
 The canyon is near where I grew up in Idaho and, with its rich history and intriguing places, was very inspirational to compose music about.